 - Area Source (minor source) Dry Cleaning Facilities Using Perchloroethylene (Valid through May 29, 2024)

-- Temporary Portable Crusher/Screen Equipment (Valid through September 30, 2019)
+- Temporary Portable Crusher/Screen/Conveyor Equipment (Valid through July 10, 2024)

 An owner or operator of a source covered by one of these source categories who is interested in a source category permit must apply through the DOEE Air Quality Division, Permitting Branch.
 DOEE will review the application and either approve or deny it.
 Once an application is approved, the permit goes into effect.
 If the applicant does not receive at response from DOEE within the specified timeframe, the application will be automatically approved.